han-liu/ModDropPlusPlus/README.md

 The trained models for UMCL and ISBI datasets are available at: https://drive.google.com/drive/folders/1_g-OdFeCPtzYRL9UjH8gTami1uGqU7D4?usp=sharing

-If you use this code, please cite our work, the reference is
+If you find our code/paper helpful for your research, please consider citing our work:
 ```
 @article{liu2022moddrop++,
   title={ModDrop++: A Dynamic Filter Network with Intra-subject Co-training for Multiple Sclerosis Lesion Segmentation with Missing Modalities},